- It is secure (referring to blockchain not wallets which are outside the blockchain network)

 - Governments don’t accept the blockchain regardless of what you’ve read on the news.
 They don’t offer an exchange service where you could buy dollars, euros using crypto-money.
 Private companies don’t accept it either.
 You cannot buy goods, brand new cars, assets with crypto.

 - Which problem can the blockchain solve in contrary to centralized internet systems?
-Only real world problem I can think of is centralized money movement/transfer, lower fees considering the Ethereum blockchain (Bitcoin has higher fees) relatively fast transaction time compared to centralized system transactions (depends on the blockchain) also legal issues can be avoided which may be good or bad.
+Only real world problem I can think of is centralized money movement/transfer, lower fees, relatively fast transaction time compared to centralized system transactions (depends on the blockchain) also legal issues can be avoided which may be good or bad.

 - Applications that are currently impossible to be built on top of the blockchain are: Social networks, data storing services, healthcare systems, traffic systems pretty much everything which would require high amounts of data to be stored.